krishnendusukumar/contact-data-chart-map/README.md

 # Technology used:

-React query.
+React query.\

-Chart.js - for displaying line chart/
+Chart.js - for displaying line chart.\

-Leaflet - for displaying map and markers over it.
+Leaflet - for displaying map and markers over it.\

-Ant-design - for showing the contact data in the table
+Ant-design - for showing the contact data in the table.\

-React router - for routing
+React router - for routing.\

-Redux - state management
+Redux - state management.\

 # Steps to start on local machine